Large Custom WordPress Theme for a Cloud Based Product

 Kloudless went through 3 major redesigns.
 The screenshots below showcase the most recent one

 Kloudless has a lot of existing pages they wanted to keep, so the process revolves around adding new features and pages while redesigning the existing pages(without breaking them of course).
-Generally, a new designed page would come through Zeplin and I would work on implementing the design, and adding features in the backend if necessary.
+A newly designed page came through a design/development software called Zeplin.

-I was on the project for over 2 years consistently which means bugs were bound to pop up.
-I was also responsible for fixing these.
-Generally, new bugs were added to a Trello board and I would fix them by a preferred deadline.
+I was on the project consistently for over 2 years which means bugs were bound to pop up.
+New bugs were added to a Trello board.
+I was tasked with fixing them by a preferred deadline, though other tasks with priority would pop up often.
 Sometimes, I’d find bugs myself and add them to the same board.
-There was always something to work on or fix most weeks.
+There was always something to work on or fix.

 Kloudless was built with Sage 9, which is an advanced WordPress starter theme that comes with Laravel Blade templating, Webpack asset building, and SCSS.
 Sage 9 is my preferred WordPress starter theme.

-Most features were custom built, but I did use Advanced Custom Fields(ACF) as a main helper throughout the site.
+Most features were custom built using Advanced Custom Fields(ACF).
 Most features were built with WordPress custom post types and PHP on the backend.

 Want to check out some code demos?